PrimeDAO/deals-docs/published-md-files/token-swap-faq.md

 ## What Deal Representatives can and cannot do?

-Deal Representatives have the exclusive right to cast a vote on the deal, either to accept or reject the deal, they can deposit and withdraw funds, and claim tokens on behalf of their DAO.
+Deal Representatives have the exclusive right to cast a vote on the deal, either to accept or reject the deal.
+They can also deposit and withdraw funds, and claim tokens on behalf of their DAO — something that can be done also from the multi-sig wallet in case the DAO is using the Gnosis Safe App to conduct the deal.

 In addition the Deal Representatives, just like the Proposal Lead can discuss the clauses, and they can manually execute the token swap of a deal that has been fully funded.